jesse-ai/jesse/README.md

 In that case, here's what you need to know:

 - Before starting to work on a PR, please **reach out** to make sure it **aligns** with the **project's roadmap** and **vision**.
-- If your PR makes changes to source code, please make sure to **add unit tests**.
+- If your PR makes changes to the source code, please make sure to **add unit tests**.
 If you're not sure how to do that, just check out some of the already existing [tests](https://github.com/jesse-ai/jesse/tree/master/tests).

 First, you need to install Jesse from the repository instead of PyPi: